“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 This recipe holds a special place in my heart.
-Like I mentioned in my “About” section, the moment I realized that I needed to make a blog was when I was consuming a delicious and bunless corned beef sandwich.
-When I first took a bite, I was immediately transported back to that St. Paddy’s Day.
-This Keto Reuben Casserole is comforting and filling – perfect for this time of year.
+The moment I realized that I needed to make a blog was when I was consuming a delicious and bunless corned beef sandwich.
+When I first took a bite, I was immediately transported back to that St. Paddy's Day.
+This Keto Reuben Casserole is comforting and filling - perfect for this time of year.

 You know, I wasn't always a corned beef fan.
 In fact, growing up, I mostly only ate chicken and an occasional beef burger.
 Oh, and bacon, of course.
 Oh how the times have changed.
 I am very much a meat-eater now, though I do still enjoy veggies.
 This casserole has sauerkraut mixed in (if you're trying to eat a veggie at every meal like me) but it would be perfect alongside a scoop of mashed cauliflower.